How to Join a Minecraft Server

 Step 1: Get the server address

-Every Minecraft server has an address (also called an IP).
-It looks something like play.luckychunk.com or 123.45.67.89.
-You'll get this from:
+Every server has an address.
+It's either a domain like play.luckychunk.com or a raw IP like 123.45.67.89.
+You get this from:

 - A friend who created the server